frankshearar/Home/Centrally-managing-NuGet-packages.md

 Extensibility requirements:
 * I am able to define a different set of packages and versions for a specific project in the repo that differs from the centrally managed packages+versions.
   * Correspondingly, I am able to lock down a different package graph for a specific project.
-* (?)
-I am able to define package versions based on conditions.
-  * Correspondingly, I am able to lock down different graphs based on these conditions.

 Content Governance requirements (P2)
 * I am able to scan the packages (full closure) used in the repo to flag non-compliance, licensing and vulnerabilities.